INNOVATION MASTERY: Putting The Players In Place: The Program Manager

 This episode: Program Manager

 OK, I’m kidding.
-The fact is that while you may have the toughest role, keeping all of this moving forward, you also have the most rewarding.
+The fact is that while you may have the most challenging role, keeping all of this moving forward, you also have the most rewarding.
 There is nothing like seeing the ideas submitted by your inventors being viewed and reviewed.
-There is nothing like the amazing engagement and excitement a program like this elicits among your employees.
-There is nothing like the thrill when you hear how someone’s idea was selected from so many others to become a real product or go into the patent pipeline.
-When you see your inventors, your employees, joining in and actually being excited and engaged with the future directions of your company.
-No longer are they simply pushing bits around, but are truly contributing to the future welfare of your company.
+Nothing like the amazing engagement and excitement a program like this elicits among your employees.
+There is nothing like the thrill when you hear how someone’s idea was selected from so many others to become an actual product or go into the patent pipeline.
+When you see your inventors, your employees, joining in and being excited and engaged with the future directions of your company.
+No longer are they simply pushing bits around, but they are genuinely contributing to your company’s future welfare.
 It’s a great feeling.

 Of course, on the flip side, there are many barriers to overcome, but your role is to manage everything that comes along, knock down those barriers, and keep moving forward.
 You will:

 - Design the parameters of the program and get the executive sponsor